suzanbaert/BlogFiles/content/post/2018-01-31-dplyr-tutorial-1.md

 It's even possible to deselect a whole chunk, and then re-add a column again.
-The below sample code deselects the whole chunk from ID to pledged, but re-adds the 'name', even though it was part of the deselected chunk.
+The below sample code deselects the whole chunk from 'name' to 'awake', but re-adds the 'conservation', even though it was part of the deselected chunk.
 This only works if you re-add it in the same `select()` statement.

     msleep %>%